ods/aiokafka-todo/README.md

 ### What?

 One probable candidate is [cramjam](https://github.com/milesgranger/pyrus-cramjam) could replace them all.
 According to [download statistics](https://pepy.tech/project/cramjam) it's much more popular, than aiokafka itself.

+## Move from setup.py to pyproject.toml (PEP 517)

+### Why?

+Both direct invocation of setup.py and setuptools [are effectively deprecated](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html).
+The modern approach is to use `pyproject.toml`

+### What?

+I personally prefer `hatch`.
+But we have to find out if it plays well with cython.